Last Updated on by

 - Slow down and don’t rush: It’s perfectly fine to reiterate a question or say “That’s a great question, I’ll need to think for a second to answer it.”
 It shows you don’t panic in situations where you don’t have all the answers.

 - Demonstrate your thought process: One of the objectives of an interview is to figure out how you think, so think out loud.
-That doesn’t mean to say everything that crosses your mind, but vocalize how you’re trying to think of an answer.
+That doesn’t mean you have to say everything that flits through your mind.
+Instead, share the broad contours of your thought.

 - Connect with a similar question: Sometimes you can rephrase the question a bit to answer a similar problem.
 For example, if you were asked about a conflict with a boss but didn’t have one, you could talk about a conflict with a co-worker.